shivam367/CulinaryCanvas/README.md

 ### Environment Variables

-For Genkit AI features (even if currently placeholders), a `GOOGLE_API_KEY` is typically required:
+If you plan to experiment with Genkit (even though it's not driving features currently), a `GOOGLE_API_KEY` is typically required:

 1. Create a `.env` file in the root of the project.
 2. Add your Google AI API key:
     ```env
     GOOGLE_API_KEY=your_google_api_key_here
     ```
-    (The `src/ai/genkit.ts` file is configured to use Google AI.
-Refer to Genkit and Google AI documentation for obtaining an API key.)

 ### Installation